 - no specific need or desire

 Brand loyalty: Low/Medium Purchase probability: Low Description: Wandering shoppers don’t have a specific product or goal in mind, so it is a challenge to convert them into buyers.
-They study products with no intentions to purchase anything.
-Usually this is the largest segment in terms of traffic but they make up the smallest percentage of revenue.
-Anyhow, this is not a reason to ignore them but we should minimize the efforts to attract these shoppers.
+They study products with no intention of purchasing anything.
+Usually, this is the largest segment in terms of traffic, but they make up the smallest percentage of revenue.
+Anyhow, this is not a reason to ignore them, but we should minimize the efforts to attract these shoppers.
 UI/UX guidelines for Wandering Shoppers:

 The Loyal Shopper

 What motivates the loyal shopper?

 - good experiences with the store

 Brand loyalty: High Purchase probability: Medium/High Description: This segment usually makes up more than 50% of sales.
 Price is secondary for loyal shoppers, they value quality over price.
 UI/UX guidelines for Loyal Shoppers: